claudiok/icetray-dataclasses/resources/docs/particle.rst

 very template-heavy and impressive but hard to work with.
 That's why we went back to the single simplistic 8-dimensional (x, y, z, zenith, azimuth, length, energy) AMANDA solution (well, adding a 9th: speed),  with the type and shape given by ``enum`` data members.
-It's not very elegant, but it works well enough.

 Some elements of :class:`I3Particle` were added only a few years ago.
-The versioning system of icetray classes helps to make this backwards compatible, in the sense that if you read older data with newer software, the software tries to deal with the version mismatches and in many cases you will not even notice that there was a version mismatch.
+The versioning system of icetray classes helps to make this backwards compatible, in the sense that if you read older data with newer software, the software deals with the version mismatches and you should not even notice that there was a version mismatch.
 Still, if you ever need to process older data and you run into strange problems, it may be useful to know which items are new and why they were added/changed:

-* Particle ID: this used to be a single number, but in 20XY this was replaced by a "major" and "minor" ID.
-(Why?)
+* Particle ID: this used to be a single number, but in 20XY this was replaced by a "major" and "minor" ID, to guarantee unique IDs between all particles created in mass production.
 * Particle types: we have been using a set of ``enum`` values that were invented in the AMANDA days.
 This reinvented wheel was eliminated by changing to an ``enum`` system mostly based on the PDG (Particle Data Group) list of elementary particles and nuclei.
-* The ``LocationType`` is relatively new.
-  (TODO: why was this added, are there any use cases where this could cause problems with older data?)
+* The ``LocationType`` is relatively new and will be going away soon.
+This was meant to make it easier for analysts to pull *the* muon, for example, out of the I3MCTree.
+It's proved to cause more problems than it solves and a more sophisticated method is in the works.